 It took only a few minutes to impress us with his knowledge about hidden places in Lisbon - we took two elevators in public buildings we would never ever find ourselves and just after a few moment we were high above the city, dark clouds gathering in the sky and first drops of rain falling down.
 But the light was still amazing and the houses so theatrical in the background of the gloomy sky.

 In spite of the approaching rain we kept navigating through the old areas.
-Miguel was chatting about the history and local culture and finding the best views for us, giving excellent tips on how to compose our photos.
+He was chatting about the history and local culture and finding the best views for us, giving excellent tips on how to compose our photos.

 But on that afternoon our photo tour continued shooting from the best and often new perspectives for us on the streets and squares of Alfama.
 The dark clouds just faded away and we were treated with a festive rainbow.
-I cannot promise that this would happen to you during your day with Miguel - but I would not be surprised if it did.
+I cannot promise that this would happen to you during your day - but I would not be surprised if it did.
 He just somehow seems to be able to take people to the right places at the right time.

 The end of our three hour adventure took us by the river.
 We arrived there exactly at sunset.

 We said our goodbyes a few meters from the river, by Arco da Rua Augusta, a triumphal arch in Rua Augusta that has always impressed those roaming Lisbon’s busiest pedestrianised street.
-We followed Miguel’s advise to rise to the platform at the top of this unique structure.
+We followed his advise to rise to the platform at the top of this unique structure.
 We had seen the gate before but had no idea it is possible to take a lift up to the enormous sculptures by Célestin Anatole Calmels of Glory crowning Genius and Valour.

 From there we had the amazing view over the fairy-tale city, descending over lighted terraces and boullevards to the sea.